-f The period of time designated for public participation at a shall not exceed 15 minutes unless directed by the chair of the meeting, and for general matters shall be considered under 'Public Forum'.
+f The period of time designated for public participation at a meeting in accordance with standing order 3(e) shall not exceed 15 minutes unless directed by the chair of the meeting, and for general matters shall be considered under 'Public Forum'.

-g Each individual member of the public shall not speak for more than 5 minutes.
+g Subject to standing order 3(f), each individual member of the public shall not speak for more than 5 minutes.

-h A person who attends a meeting is permitted to report on the meeting whilst the meeting is open to the public.
-To "report" means to film, photograph, make an audio recording of meeting proceedings, use any other means for enabling persons not present to see or hear the meeting as it takes place or later or to report or to provide oral or written commentary about the meeting so that the report or commentary is available as the meeting takes place or later to persons not present.
+- h Subject to standing order 3(m), a person who attends a meeting is permitted to report on the meeting whilst the meeting is open to the public.
+To "report" means to film, photograph, make an audio recording of meeting proceedings, use any other means for enabling persons not present to see or hear the meeting as it takes place or later or to report or to provide oral or written commentary about the meeting so that the report or commentary is available as the meeting takes place or later to persons not present. - i A person present at a meeting may not provide an oral report or oral commentary about a meeting as it takes place without permission. - j The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present.

-- A person present at a meeting may not provide an oral report or oral commentary about a meeting as it takes place without permission. - j The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - k Subject to Standing Orders which indicate otherwise, anything authorised or required to be done by, to or before the Chair of the Council may in their absence be done by, to or before the Vice-Chair of the Council (if there is one).

-- The Chair of the Council, if present, shall preside at a meeting.
+- k Subject to Standing Orders which indicate otherwise, anything authorised or required to be done by, to or before the Chair of the Council may in their absence be done by, to or before the Vice-Chair of the Council (if there is one). - The Chair of the Council, if present, shall preside at a meeting.
 If the Chair is absent from a meeting, the Vice-Chair of the Council (if there is one) if present, shall preside.
-If both the Chair and the Vice-Chair are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting. - m Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors and non-councillors with voting • rights present and voting. - In Unless Standing Orders provide otherwise, voting on a question shall be by a show of hands.
-At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question. - • A councillor or a non-councillor with voting rights who has a - disclosable pecuniary interest or another interest as set out in the - Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter. - p If a meeting is or becomes inquorate no business shall be transacted - •
+If both the Chair and the Vice-Chair are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting. - m Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors and non-councillors with voting rights present and voting. - In Unless Standing Orders provide otherwise, voting on a question shall be by a show of hands.
+At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question. - A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter. - p If a meeting is or becomes inquorate no business shall be transacted